Emmalyn (singer): 2013–2015: Rise to fame and G.R.L.

 She was a member of the girl group G.R.L. alongside Lauren Bennett, Natasha Slayton, Paula van Oppen and Simone Battle from 2013 to 2015, which delivered the hits "Vacation" from The Smurfs 2, "Wild Wild Love" with Pitbull, "Ugly Heart", and "Lighthouse" dedicated to group-mate Simone Battle, who died by suicide in September 2014.

 2016–2019: Solo career

 On July 13, 2016, Estrada released "#FreeTitties", her first solo record since departing G.R.L.
 On September 28, 2016, Estrada released her follow up single "Hungover", which was accompanied by a music video released on October 4.

 Eight months after the release of "Hungover", Estrada released "Phone Off" on May 5, 2017.
 "Bigger Than You", her next single, shortly followed and released on June 2, 2017.
 Estrada performed at Galore's first ever Girl Cult Festival on August 20, 2017, in Los Angeles.

-2020–present: G.R.L. reunion

-In 2020, she began to post short dance clips with former bandmates Lauren Bennett, Natasha Slayton, and Paula Van Oppen on Instagram and TikTok.
-In 2021, Estrada announced that she, Slayton, and Bennett would be reuniting as G.R.L. to release new music starting in 2021.